 - No Bulletin is good for more than seven academic years.
 For example, the 2020-2021 Bulletin expires at the end of summer term 2027.
-If a student is not graduated by the end of the summer term when the Bulletin expires, he/she will be required to meet the requirements of the 2028-29 or later Bulletins.
+If a student is not graduated by the end of the summer term when the Bulletin expires, the student will be required to meet the requirements of a later Bulletin.

 - The Course Projection Guide is a tool provided to assist you in projecting which courses will be available and help plan your academic careers.